 The Doña Ana Arts Council (DAAC) is conducting a call for artists residing in southern New Mexico and El Paso to submit work for a juried online exhibit titled Metaphor for a Virus, Response to the Current Global Pandemic.
-We will start accepting and jurying submissions on May 15, 2020, and will continue accepting entries until the end of the year.
-The online gallery will be hosted throughout 2020 on the DAAC web page; to see the Metaphor for a Virus gallery, click HERE
+We will continue accepting entries until June 2021.
+The online gallery is hosted on the DAAC web page; to see the Metaphor for a Virus gallery, click HERE

 Digital submissions may be sent via email to email@example.com.
 All images must reflect original work, and the artist must own the copyright.
 Please include, title, dimensions, medium, and a short bio or statement (1 paragraph).
 Work may be listed for sale, with all sales transactions exclusively between the artist and buyer.
 Artists are asked to please consider a 20% donation to DAAC on all exhibition sales.